 Get your fill

 The major factor affecting warmth is the fill, which will be either synthetic insulation or natural down (or sometimes a blend of the two).
-Generally, down sleeping bags offer superior warmth to weight compared to synthetic fills.
+Just as with the best down jackets, generally down sleeping bags offer superior warmth to weight compared to synthetic fills.
 The warmth of down is measured in fill power, which grades the loft (fluffiness) of the down and indicates its insulating value.
 The higher the fill power, the more air a given weight of the down can trap.
 Sleeping bag down generally measures from about 500 up to 900 fill power or even higher.
 But in addition to fill power it is also important to note the total fill weight of a sleeping bag when assessing its overall warmth.

 The major disadvantage of down is that its performance declines markedly if it gets wet.
 Moisture causes down clusters to collapse, so they can no longer insulate effectively.
 Synthetic bags, however, can continue to insulate even if they get damp, so are often a preferred choice when camping in wet weather.
 Synthetic bags are also generally more hard-wearing and easier to care for, as well as being cheaper.